Dian Fossey: Education and medical career

 Fossey attended Lowell High School.
-Following the guidance of her stepfather, she enrolled in a business course at the College of Marin in San Francisco.
+Following the guidance of her stepfather, she enrolled in a business course at the College of Marin in Kentfield.
 However, spending her summer on a ranch in Montana at age 19 rekindled her love of animals, and she enrolled in a pre-veterinary course in biology at the University of California, Davis.
 In defiance of her stepfather's wishes for her to attend a business school, Fossey decided to spend her professional life working with animals.
-Consequently, Fossey's parents failed to give her any substantial amount of financial support throughout her adult life.
+Consequently, Fossey's parents failed to give her any substantial financial support in her adult life.
 She supported herself by working as a clerk at a White Front department store, doing other clerking and laboratory work, and laboring as a machinist in a factory.

-Although Fossey had always been an exemplary student, she had difficulties with basic sciences including chemistry and physics, and failed her second year of the program.
-She transferred to San Jose State College, where she became a member of Kappa Alpha Theta sorority, to study occupational therapy, receiving her bachelor's degree in 1954.
-Initially following her college major, Fossey began a career in occupational therapy.
-She interned at various hospitals in California and worked with tuberculosis patients.
-Fossey was originally a prizewinning equestrian, which drew her to Kentucky in 1955, and a year later took a job as an occupational therapist at the Kosair Crippled Children's Hospital in Louisville.
+Although Fossey had always been an exemplary student, she had difficulty with chemistry and physics, and failed her second year of the program.
+She transferred to San Jose State College where she became a member of Kappa Alpha Theta sorority and studied occupational therapy, receiving her bachelor's degree in 1954.
+Fossey began her career in occupational therapy.
+She interned at hospitals in California and worked with tuberculosis patients.
+Fossey had become a prizewinning equestrian, which drew her to Kentucky in 1955, and a year later took a job as an occupational therapist at the Kosair Crippled Children's Hospital in Louisville.

-Her shy and reserved personality allowed her to work well with the children at the hospital.
-Fossey became close with her coworker Mary White "Gaynee" Henry, secretary to the hospital's chief administrator and the wife of one of the doctors, Michael J. Henry.
-The Henrys invited Fossey to join them on their family farm, where she worked with livestock on a daily basis and also experienced an inclusive family atmosphere that had been missing for most of her life.
-During her free time she would pursue her love of horses.
+Her shy and reserved personality helped her to work well with the children at the hospital.
+Fossey became close to her coworker Mary White "Gaynee" Henry, secretary to the hospital's chief administrator and the wife of one of the doctors, Michael J. Henry.
+The Henrys invited Fossey to join them on their family farm, where she worked with livestock daily and experienced the inclusive family atmosphere that had been missing for most of her life.
+During her free time she pursued her love of horses.